-After mainland Greece won its independence from the Ottomans in the 1832 Treaty of Constantinople, the provenance of the island of Crete became a big issue.
+After mainland Greece won its independence from the Ottomans in the 1832 Treaty of Constantinople, the status of the island of Crete became a big issue.
 Crete, as anybody who knows anything about ancient Greece will tell you, historically lies well within the Greek world.
-But our friends of the Fourth Crusade sold the island, which came into their possession when they took over the Byzantine Empire, to Venice, which turned it into a Venetian colony in 1212.
-Venice held Crete, then known as the Kingdom of Candia, until the Cretan War ended in 1669 with the Ottomans holding it and converting it into a province of their empire.
-Autonomous Egypt briefly controlled Crete in the early 19th century.
-But once their fellow Greeks on the mainland won their independence, the Cretans began to agitate for theirs, and between 1832 and 1897 they revolted against Ottoman rule on three separate occasions.
-The last of these, which ran from 1866-1869, only ended after the Ottomans massacred almost 900 Greeks in the Arkadi Monastery on the northwestern part of the island, which not only aroused the mainland Greeks but also caught the attention of the great European powers (a group to which, it should be noted, the Ottoman Empire in 1897 clearly no longer belonged).
+But our friends of the Fourth Crusade sold the island–which came into their possession when they took over the Byzantine Empire–to Venice, and so it became a Venetian colony in 1212.
+Venice held Crete, then known as the Kingdom of Candia, until the Cretan War ended in 1669 with the island under Ottoman control.
+Autonomous Egypt briefly controlled Crete in the early 19th century before it again reverted to the Ottomans.

 Read the rest at my new home, Foreign Exchanges!